Election Commission of Pakistan

-The Chief Election Commissioner and four retired judges of the High Courts, each from one of the four provinces (Punjab, Sindh, Balochistan and Khyber Pakhtunkhwa) of the country, form the five-member panel of the Election Commission.
-The current Chief Election Commissioner is Sikandar Sultan Raja.
-The General Elections 2018 were performed under the Elections Act 2017, which was passed by the National Assembly on 2 October 2017.
+The Chief Election Commissioner and four Members, each from one of the four provinces (Punjab, Sindh, Balochistan and Khyber Pakhtunkhwa) of the country, form the five-member panel of the Election Commission.
+The current Chief Election Commissioner of Pakistan is Sikandar Sultan Raja.
+The General Elections 2018 and General Elections 2024 were performed under the Elections Act 2017, which was passed by the National Assembly on 2 October 2017.